boyonia/CryptoLogger/README.md

-# Cryptometrics Backend
+# CryptoLogger

-A comprehensive cryptocurrency data collection system that fetches live market data, historical prices, news articles, and social media sentiment from multiple sources.
-The backend continuously monitors cryptocurrency markets and aggregates data for analysis and visualization.
+A cryptocurrency data collection system that fetches live market data, historical prices, news articles, and social media sentiment from multiple sources.
+The program continuously monitors cryptocurrency markets and aggregates data for analysis and visualization.

 ## Overview

-Cryptometrics connects to multiple APIs to collect:
+The program connects to multiple APIs to collect:
 - **Live Market Data**: Real-time price, market cap, and volume from CoinGecko
 - **Historical Price Data**: Daily OHLCV data from CoinGecko and CryptoCompare
 - **News Articles**: Cryptocurrency news with sentiment analysis from NewsAPI